ben-tanen/ben-tanen.github.io/_posts/2015-06-17-retro-ios-update.markdown

 > **Retrospective Update #3** - This is also available now, woohoo!

-{% include figure.html src="/img/posts/ios_updates_inapptext.gif" caption="Update - More or less is exactly what the actual implementation looks like" width="230px" %}
+{% include figure.html src="/assets/img/posts/ios_updates_inapptext.gif" alt="A simulated screen capture of the in-app texting feature" caption="Update - More or less is exactly what the actual implementation looks like" width="230px" %}

 **Voice Activated Siri:** Siri is particularly useful, especially when you can’t (or shouldn’t) be using your hands (driving, shower, etc.).
 However, turning on Siri requires manual activation with a hand.
 Instead, there should be an option to start Siri using one’s voice.
 For example, Siri could be activated by either saying “Siri” (though that presents certain issues in a crowd of people saying the same thing) or a keyword that the user picks (ex: "Pterodactyl").